-This drama opened the year with a grand fireworks display.
+This drama open in a grand fireworks display.
 The ratings stayed up even if there were times that I was wishing for it to speed up.
 But the production team sure know when they should wake you up when you were about to doze off so I remain positively raving.

 May Queen (2012)

-Sitting on a 38-episode melodrama where birth secret, superhero villains, revenge-and-greed-driven plot needs to be munched was a feat so hard to do for an impatient girl like me.
-But I will give it to the setting of the story.
-I love how Korean dramas are tailored because they get to bring me at different worlds I’m not familiar with unlike American produced series which normally go to the cops-doctors-lawyers triumvirate.
-This time I learned something about the shipbuilding industry as the story evolved around characters moving in the oil exploration and shipbuilding technology business.
-While I’m waiting for the 1st quarter dramas to end, I played with the ocean, ships, azimuth thruster, drilling rigs, oil discovery and the realistic and moving love story of MAY QUEEN.
+Sitting on a 38-episode melodrama where birth secret, superhero villains, revenge-and-greed-driven plot needs to be munched is a feat so hard to do if you are impatient.
+I love how Korean dramas are tailored in bringing fans to different worlds.
+This time I learned something about the shipbuilding industry as the story evolves around characters moving in the oil exploration and shipbuilding business.
+I feel elated exploring the ocean, ships, drilling rigs, oil discovery and the realistic and moving love story of May Queen.

-It was not as polished and calculated as City Hunter or Ghost, in fact it was sort of slow moving but it was moving to a direction where it was making the viewers joined the drama production… cheering for them, feeling each of the character’s pain, engrossed with the happy moments and frustrated with the inability to end the villains vile ways.
-To make it simple, Faith was successful in establishing a connection that will not make it forgettable.
+Faith is not a polished drama, in fact it is slow moving, but it is moving to a direction where it urges the viewers to join the drama production — cheering for them, feeling each of the character’s pain, engrossed with the happy moments and frustrated with the inability to end the villains vile ways.
+It is successful in establishing a connection that will not make it forgettable.

 Rooftop Prince (2012)